Updated July 28, 2021

 Make a list of schools that you are interested in.
 Be confident in the schools that you have chosen.
 Look into the majors that they offer and make a choice around that.
-Look into the student diversity.
-Look into the scholarships the school has to offer, and the opportunities that could span from it after completing your degree.
+Research the student diversity.
+See what scholarships the school has to offer, and the opportunities that could span from it after completing your degree.
 If it is something that you have personally gravitated towards, then take a tour of the school.

 In an article from www.grownandflown.com, they encourage students to “keep an open mind.”
 I agree with this because now that you are having to include elements such as finances, independence, and education it is important to keep a well versed amount of colleges and other opportunities open.
 There are many different ways to be successful so do not limit yourself to just one or two schools.
 Your parents are not tagging along with you for this experience, so work on catering this avenue to you and yourself only and build your happiness up from it.